marklogic/marklogic-spark-connector/docs/reading-data/optic.md

 ## Optic query requirements

+Starting with the 2.5.0 release, an Optic query can use any [data access function](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_66011) with one caveat - only Optic queries that use `op.fromView` can be partitioned into multiple calls to MarkLogic.
+Optic queries that use any other data access function have the following constraints:

+1. The connector will execute the query in a single call to MarkLogic.
+You will therefore need to ensure that the call can complete without timing out.
+2. The connector

 As of the 2.0.0 release of the connector, the Optic query must use the [op.fromView](https://docs.marklogic.com/op.fromView) accessor function.
 Future releases of both the connector and MarkLogic will strive to relax this requirement.